 The Citizenship and Integration Initiative brings together funding from independent foundations and expertise from civil society to work closely with the Mayor of London and the Greater London Authority to advance shared goals on social integration.

 What's the issue?

-The capital’s population is rapidly growing and changing.
-Roughly half of people moving to London are from abroad, and the other half are from the rest of the UK.
-But, whilst 640,000 Londoners have become British citizens in the past 11 years, 54 per cent of Londoners born abroad don’t hold a British passport.
-There are thousands of young Londoners who have grown up in the capital but cannot access higher education or work because they have irregular migration status.
-Brexit has made the future for many EU Nationals living in London uncertain.
-All of these groups want to contribute more to and fully engage with our society, but are not able to because of these barriers.
+London's diversity is one of its greatest strengths and a reason why so many of us choose to live here.
+Over one third (37%) of Londoners were born outside of the UK.
+But, whilst 640,000 Londoners have become British citizens in the past 11 years, 54 per cent of Londoners born abroad don’t hold a British passport including many European Union citizens who, pre-Brexit, were exercising rights to free movement and did not need to apply for one.
+There are an estimated 133,000 young Londoners who have grown up in the capital but cannot access higher education or work because they have irregular migration status.
+All of these groups want to contribute to and engage with our society, but are not able to because of these barriers.

 We want all Londoners to be able to be active citizens who are involved and invested in their city.